zcash/librustzcash/README.md

 ### Alternative Curves

 Applications may wish to exchange pairing performance and/or G<sub>2</sub> performance by using BLS24 or KSS16 curves which conservatively target 128-bit security.
 In applications that need cycles of elliptic curves for e.g. arbitrary proof composition, MNT6/MNT4 curve cycles are known that target the 128-bit security level.
-In applications that only need fixed-depth proof composition, curves of this form have been constructed as part of ZEXE.
+In applications that only need fixed-depth proof composition, curves of this form have been constructed as part of Zexe.

 ## Acknowledgements